SandraRumer/BC-BOT-repository/README ProhibitedDice.md

 # Prohibited Dice
-game in development.,
+Game in development.,

 A dicing game to get the reward.
+The player are dicing and every round the  loser lose one item

 ## Players